khinds10/RetroDashboard/README.md

 ![Measure and Cut](https://raw.githubusercontent.com/khinds10/RetroDashboard/master/construction/1-measure-cut.jpg "Measure and Cut")

 ##2 Solder Unique Display Jumpers
+*NOTE: All the I2C backpacks must be soldered on the back of each of the displays, the backpacks come with the display and must all be soldered on first.*

-For each of the I2C backpack displays you must solder the jumpers on the back in the all the possible combinations to have your RaspberriPI I2C interface to recognize each display with a unique address.
+For each of the I2C backpack displays you must solder the jumpers on the back in the **all the possible combinations** to have your RaspberriPI I2C interface to recognize each display with a **unique address**.

 Leave the first display with no jumper soldered, the 2nd with the farthest right soldered, the 3rd with only the middle soldered and so on...
 Eventually you'll have to solder jumpers in all the combinations of 2 at a time connected and the final display with all 3 jumpers soldered to be connected.

+*There's a total of 3 pins so you should have a total combination of 8 unique combinations.*

 ![Solder Unique Display Jumpers](https://raw.githubusercontent.com/khinds10/RetroDashboard/master/construction/2-displays.jpg "Solder Unique Display Jumpers")

 ##3 Mount Displays in box